 - Food, chewing gum, or beverages

-- Or any other materials deemed inappropriate by library staff.
+- Any other materials deemed inappropriate by library staff.

 The Margaret Herrick Library is a specialized research library devoted to motion pictures.
 The reference staff is available to answer questions about the library and its collections, and to assist individuals conducting motion picture-related research.
 Please be aware that materials in the library do not circulate.

-The Margaret Herrick Library is open to the public.
+The Margaret Herrick Library is open to the public by appointment only.
 Anyone seeking information on motion pictures is welcome to visit the library and undertake their own research.
-A member of the reference staff is always available to offer assistance.
-Please review the library rules before you come.
+A member of the library staff is always available to offer assistance at the Reference desk.
+Please review the library rules, hours, and safety policies before you request an appointment.

 The Margaret Herrick Library Collection Policy is a statement of the principles and guidelines used by the Margaret Herrick Library staff in its selection, acquisition, and evaluation of Library materials.